 This stage was previously divided into stages three and four.
 Deep, slow brain waves known as delta waves begin to emerge during stage 3 sleep.
 This stage is sometimes referred to as delta sleep because of the slow brain waves known as delta waves that occur during this time.
 During this stage, people become less responsive and noises and activity in the environment may fail to generate a response.
 It also acts as a transitional period between light sleep and a very deep sleep.
 Bed-wetting and sleepwalking are most likely to occur at the end of this stage of sleep.

 Most dreaming occurs during the fourth stage of sleep, known as rapid eye movement (REM) sleep.
 REM sleep is characterized by eye movement, increased respiration rate and increased brain activity.
 REM sleep is also referred to as paradoxical sleep because while the brain and other body systems become more active, muscles become more relaxed.
 Dreaming occurs due because of increased brain activity, but voluntary muscles become paralyzed.

 The Sequence of Sleep Stages

 It is important to realize, however, that sleep does not progress through these stages in sequence.
-Sleep begins in stage 1 and progresses into stages 2, 3 and 4.
-After stage 4 sleep, stage 3 and then stage 2 sleep are repeated before entering REM sleep.
+Sleep begins in stage 1 and progresses into stages 2, and 3.
+After stage 3 sleep, stage 2 sleep is repeated repeated before entering REM sleep.
 Once REM sleep is over, the body usually returns to stage 2 sleep.
 Sleep cycles through these stages approximately four or five times throughout the night.

 On average, we enter the REM stage approximately 90 minutes after falling asleep.
 The first cycle of REM sleep might last only a short amount of time, but each cycle becomes longer.
 REM sleep can last up to an hour as sleep progresses.